 As much as possible, stay in a separate room away from other people and use a different bathroom from others, if available.
 If you can’t do that, this guidance may help.

 If you must be in contact with other people, wear a face covering and wash your hands before and after you interact with them.
 If you cannot wear a face mask, other people you live with should not stay in the same room with you or they should wear a face mask when they are in the same room.

 If you go to your doctor’s office, call ahead and ask what you should do to prepare.

-If you have COVID-19 symptoms (link to Do you need a Covid test?), you should isolate yourself for 14 days after you get your positive test.
+If you have COVID-19 symptoms, you should isolate yourself for 5 days after you get your positive test.
 You can stop your isolation when you have been fever-free for at least 24 hours without the use of fever-reducing medication and your symptoms have gotten better.